 Click the giant green Install button – it doesn’t get much easier than that!

 You can leave all defaults as is (see picture below) and click the green Check Domain.
 This will validate that you have no other WordPress instances already on your system, which you don’t.

 Next, you can either click the green Install Now button, or check the Show Advanced Options check-box.
 This will give you a few more options to change.
 Such as setting your Blog Site Name, changing your administrator name and password, as well as your administrator email address.
-I would highly recommend changing the default “admin” name to something only could guess.
-Check out my post on How To Secure Your Blog for more information.
+I would highly recommend changing the default “admin” name to something else.
 If you choose not to change any of these things, it will take all your default BlueHost information and give you an auto generated password.